Shikha Pandey: Cricket career

 At the age of 15, Pandey was selected to play for Goa in 2004.
 Later at the age of 17 for the 2007–08 domestic season, she was selected to play for Goa's Women Senior State Side.
 In the inter-state two-day tournament, Rani Jhansi Trophy, she picked up a four-wicket haul.
 This was also her Goa senior women's debut.
 Thirushi Kamini, then already an Indian international, was her first wicket which was a caught-and-bowled.
 What fast-tracked her selection into the zonal squad the same season was her scoring three half-centuries for the Goa Under-19 side.

 In her year off from her engineering course and Pandey played in Board President's XI against the visiting England and West Indies teams in 2010 and January 2011 respectively and also took her first "international wicket, albeit unofficial," Charlotte Edwards in the 2010 tour game.
-She continued to play for Goa and after 2013–14 season of Inter-State T20 tournament (Plate group) she was selected for India's tour of Bangladesh consisting 3 friendly matches with Bangladesh and 2014 ICC Women's World Twenty20.
+She continued to play for Goa and after 2013–14 season of Inter-State T20 tournament (Plate group) she was selected for India's tour of Bangladesh consisting of 3 friendly matches with Bangladesh and 2014 ICC Women's World Twenty20.